 As an ECG Technician, the student might administer ECGs and assist in stress tests, conduct patient teaching in Holter monitoring, assist the provider, and schedule appointments.
 A graduate of the program is also eligible to sit for a certification exam in this area of healthcare.

 Admission requirements for Patient Care Specialist Applicants:

 - 1. Meet college requirements for admission. - 2.
-Interview with the LNA Director and the Department Chair of Allied Health. - 3.
-Complete a Patient Care Specialist Program application, provide proof of immunizations, health insurance.
+Complete a college application, provide documentation for high school completion or equivalent.